Manodeepray/kiit-chatbot-llm/README.md

 - **LangChain**: Framework used for managing retrieval and generation.
 - **Streamlit**: Provides the interactive frontend for users.
 - **PyPDF2**, **pandas**, **docx2txt**: Used to parse PDFs, CSVs, and DOC files.
-- **OpenAI API / Hugging Face Models**: To handle the LLM-based query generation.
+- **Gemini API / Hugging-Face Models**: To handle the LLM-based query generation.

 ## 🚀 Getting Started